aleph2c/miros/doc/i_mongol_example.rst

     :align: center

-Scanning the design diagram we see he can carry 60 arrows, he should have an internal counter, ``tick``, some ``arrows`` and the ability to ``yell``:
+Scanning the design diagram we see he can carry 60 arrows, he should have an internal counter, ``tick``, some ``arrows`` and the ability to ``yell``.

+Gandbold moves around the battlefield slowly; and as developers, we don't want to wait around and see what he does while we are trying to debug his program.
+So I will add the ability to compress time in Gandbold's universe, this way we can speed him up.

 .. code-block:: python

+  import time
   import random
+  from miros.hsm import pp
   from miros.activeobject import Factory from miros.event import signals, Event, return_status

   class HorseArcher(Factory):

     MAXIMUM_ARROW_CAPACITY = 60

-    def __init__(self, name='Gandbold'):
+    def __init__(self, name='Gandbold', time_compression=1.0):
       super().__init__(name)
       self.arrows = 0
       self.ticks  = 0
+      self.time_compression = time_compression
       self.others = {}

     def yell(self, event):
       pass

+    def compress(self, time_in_seconds):
+      return 1.0 * time_in_seconds / self.time_compression

+    def to_time(self, time_in_seconds):
+      return self.compress(time_in_seconds)

 Let's implement Gandbold's statechart using the Factory class.
-We don't *have to use this*, we could implement it using flat methods instead.
-Or, we could implement it with the Factory, then run the ``to_code`` method to see what our factory methods would look like if they were written using the flat method technique, then drop these methods into our code.
+We don't *have to use this*; we could write the code using flat methods instead.
+Or, we could program it with the Factory class, then run the ``to_code`` method to see what our factory methods would look like if they were written using the flat method technique, then drop these resulting methods into our code.
 We have options.

-When using a Factory class we create statecharts by first writing callbacks.
+When using a Factory class, we create statecharts by first writing callbacks.
 Then we create states and link the callbacks to their states.
-Finally, we layer the states into a hierarchy.
+Finally, we layer these states into a hierarchy.

 So, let's begin by writing the state callbacks.

-Starting with the outer Deceit_in_Detail_Tactic state, we scan the top left corner of it's state rectangle and write those callbacks.
-Then we look for arrows connecting it's state rectangle to other rectangles and write those callbacks, finally, we look for the big black dot and write its callback.
+Starting with the outer Deceit_in_Detail_Tactic state, we scan the top left corner of its state rectangle and write those callbacks.
+Then we look for arrows connecting its state rectangle to other rectangles and write those callbacks.
+Finally, we look for the big black dot and write its callback.

 We will follow this same workflow for each state.

-By breaking our software development into these small units of work, it becomes easy to think about.
-Our attention can linger, jump to something else, then come back to refocus on our task without much effort.
-As this attention is focus on each of the small spots on the map, we can improve the design by fixing it's little naming issues or other small mistakes.
+Our program is easy to think about because we break our software development process into small bits of work.
+Our attention can linger, jump to something else, then use the map to refocus on our task without much effort.
+As this focused attention fixates on the part of the map, we can think hard about what is going on there.
+Then we can improve the map by fixing the little naming issues or by making slight design alterations.

 Let's begin by writing the callbacks for the defeat_in_detail_tactic state: